Canadian Mental Health Association: Surveys

 One of the first opportunities for the association was a project given by Lieutenant Colonel Colin Russel who asked CNCMH to visit all mental institutions—jails, schools, hospitals, and special homes—in the province of Manitoba caring for soldiers.
 Russel had previously visited these sites and was distressed with the conditions of the facilities as well as the treatment and hoped to change them.

 On September 30, 1918, Hincks and his secretary Miss Marjorie Keyes arrived and visited several institutions including the Salvation Army Industrial Home and the Home for Incurables in Portage la Prairie.
 Hincks and Keyes then submitted a formal report of surveys to the government and the Public Welfare Commission.
 Requests for similar surveys began to occur in other provinces.
 During the next four years, requests for surveys were received from British Columbia, New Brunswick, Nova Scotia, Prince Edward Island, Alberta, and Saskatchewan.
 Surveys reviled the impact war had on individuals, highlighting neuropsychiatric disorders and mental health diseases, as well as the improper treatment and care of soldiers.
 This project helped to pave the way of the National Committee and extend their focus to more than just soldiers.

 Original surveys conducted for the Lieutenant showed the extent of mental disorder was found to be greater than expected and extended beyond veterans.
-Surveys in schools showed a large number of mental retardation and psychiatric disorders in children.
+Surveys in schools showed a large number of intellectual disability and psychiatric disorders in children.
 However, according to the organization, programs to address the children's needs were non-existent.
 CNCMH recommended the government spend over six million dollars to improve facilities and establish auxiliary classes for the special education of such children.

 Subsequently, 150 special classes were established, rehabilitation of soldiers suffering from mental health issues was properly addressed, and there was a reduction in the new number of cases of Canadians with mental disorders.